concur/concur-platform-sdk-js/README.md

 ###TravelProfile

-This is for the [TravelProfile API.](https://developer.concur.com/travel-profile/travel-profile-resource/travel-profile-resource-get)
+This is for the Concur [TravelProfile.](https://developer.concur.com/travel-profile/travel-profile-resource/travel-profile-resource-get).
+Which includes traveler preferences.

 #####GET TravelProfile